Skip to main contentSkip to search

 • Source-attributed OAP backlog data.

-Source: OAP bi-weekly progress report (January 7, 2026), obtained via Freedom of Information request by CBC News.
+Source: OAP bi-weekly Core Clinical Services progress report (March 4, 2026), obtained via Freedom of Information request by the Ontario Autism Coalition.
 View full methodology and data.

 The children behind the programme